 - Shop and choose carefully your travel insurance company.
-Travel insurance is important for all kinds of travellers.
-When something goes wrong, like delayed flights or lost baggages, accident while hiking, you have peace of mind.
-I highly recommend World Nomads Travel Insurance because of their comprehensive packages and their simplified tool.
+Travel insurance is important for all kinds of travelers.
+When something goes wrong, like delayed flights or lost baggages, or an accident while hiking, you have peace of mind.
+I highly recommend World Nomads Travel Insurance because of its comprehensive packages and its simplified tool.

 Choosing your destination

 Plot your destination.
-Create map on google or buy a map from the local store and plot the destinations where you want to go.
-A plotted destination map gives you clearer picture of your whole trip.
-It gives you a whole new perspective on planning for flights, accommodations, activities and tours.
+Create a map on google or buy a map from the local store and plot the destinations where you want to go.
+A plotted destination map gives you a clearer picture of your whole trip.
+It gives you a whole new perspective on planning flights, accommodations, activities, and tours.
 Makes the planning more exciting too!

 - Do your research well on getting from point a to point b.
-Like in my Eastern Mindanao backpacking map above, I plotted the towns that I will be staying overnight.
-I’ve done my research on bus lines and schedules, how much is the estimate fares, bike rentals and the like.
-I’ve also researched on the places where there are tours that I can join in.
-Though I have not made any booking and confirmations yet, at this stage I already know what my options are.
+Like in my Eastern Mindanao backpacking map above, I plotted the towns where I will be staying overnight.
+I’ve done my research on bus lines and schedules, how much are the estimated fares, bike rentals, and the like.
+I’ve also researched on the places where there are tours that I can join.
+Though I have not made any bookings and confirmations yet, at this stage I already know what my options are.

 - Lighter is better.
 Way better.
-Believe me when I say that a pair of hiking shoes, running shoes and flip-flops is all that you need.
+Believe me when I say that a pair of hiking shoes, running shoes, and flip-flops is all that you need.
 Choose clothing materials that is made of light fabrics.
-Best tip is not to bring any pair of denim jeans.
+The best tip is not to bring any pair of denim jeans.
 Ever.

-- Don’t pack too much gadgets or camera gear.
-For long-term travels or if you need to work while travelling, you might need to bring your laptop with you.
-For short-term travel or if you are going on a trip that involves a lot hiking activities, it may not be a good idea to bring your laptop.
-Same thing with the camera, if your travel destination will be involving a lot of island hopping tours and many overnight bus trips then bringing a bulky DSLR and a number of lens with you might not be a good idea due to its weight and for your safety too.
+- Don’t pack too many gadgets or camera gear.
+For long-term travel or if you need to work while traveling, you might need to bring your laptop with you.
+For short-term travel or if you are going on a trip that involves a lot of hiking activities, it may not be a good idea to bring your laptop.
+The same thing to the camera, if your travel destination will be involving a lot of island hopping tours and many overnight bus trips then bringing a bulky DSLR and a number of lenses with you might not be a good idea due to its weight and for your safety too.